Introducing the Jewish-Sufi Group of Safed

 In June 2024, Tariqa Eliyahu inaugurated a local branch in Tzfat (Safed) in Northern Israel.
 This group meets weekly in the Old City for an hour of contemplative prayer (Silent Dhikr/Hazkara) in a Jewish-Sufi mode.

-The main element of our meetings is the practice of SILENT DHIKR (silent congregational contemplation).
-We do not offer “guided meditations”, we do not teach or learn “meditation”.
+We do not offer “guided meditations”.
+We do not teach or learn “meditation”.
 We do not offer courses of study on religious or contemplative matters.
 We do not present what we do as a form of “therapy” or “self improvement”.

 Such practices are attractive and have their place in one’s spiritual development— but they can also distract from our simple attentiveness to the Divine Voice.
 And that receptive attentiveness to the “still small voice” is the Heart of our Elijan Tariqa.